onza/deploy/readme.md

-# Bash shell script to transfer a local project to the remote server
+# Bash shell script to sync local project with remote server

-## Simple script to synchronize projects on the remote server.

 ### How to use

-Place the ```sync.sh``` file in the root of the local directory Customize 'username', 'remote_path' and 'local_path' and copy script to the target directory.
-Running over terminal with ```sh sync.sh```.
+Place the ```deploy.sh``` file in the local project directory and adjust 'username', 'remote_path' and 'local_path'.
+Add files/directories to 'excludestr' that should not be mounted on the remote server.

+Run ```sh deploy.sh```.

 ### :bangbang: Be careful with the path to the remote server

-The sync.sh script syncs the local directory with the --delete --force command and therefore deletes all existing content.
+The script syncs the local directory with the --delete --force command, thereby deleting any other existing content.
+Delete ```--delete --force``` if you only want to deploy the changes.
-If only new files and directories are to be uploaded and existing files are to be updated when changes are made, then ```--delete --force``` must be deleted in the command.

 ### Dependency

-'rsync' must be installed on the server
+'rsync' must be installed on the remote server.